vmware-labs/node-replicated-kernel/README.md

 1. `cd kernel`
 1. `RUST_TEST_THREADS=1 cargo test --test integration-test`

+If you would like to run a specific integration test you can pass it with `--`:
+1. `RUST_TEST_THREADS=1 cargo test --test integration-test -- --nocapture userspace_smoke`

 Note: Parallel testing is not possible at the moment due to reliance on build flags for testing.

 ### Submitting a change